data-mermaid/mermaid-api/src/sqltables/README.md

 sqltables
 ---------

-Use SQL statement to defined the datasource for a Django model.
+Use SQL statement to define the datasource for a Django model.

 ## Usage